nickweinberg/flask-react-starter/README.md

-#Flask Boilerplate (w/ React and Gulp)
+# Flask Boilerplate (w/ React and Gulp)

-A simple boilerplate app of flask using react and gulp.
+A simple boilerplate of a Flask app using Reactjs and Gulp.

-Will add more to docs as I decide on what defaults should be.
+Super basic at the moment.
+Need to update gulp file to handle multiple components.
+As is, only transforms main.jsx -> main.js

+#### Quick Instructions
+bower install
+npm install
+python pip install -r requirements.txt

+In top level folder run: gulp
+python project/app.py